 Why does Snow White keep getting tricked, even after warnings?

 The disguises look harmless, and the gifts look beautiful.
 Also, Snow White wants to believe people are good.
-Sometimes a kind heart needs strong boundaries too.
+A kind heart still needs caution.

 Which trap feels the sneakiest: the tight stays, the comb or the apple?
 Why?

-The apple is extra sneaky because the queen pretends to taste it first.
+The apple is the sneakiest because the queen pretends to taste it first.
 It looks like proof it is safe, yet it is still a trick.

 Why do the dwarfs use a glass coffin instead of burying Snow White?